"Westralia Shall Be Free" - the Western Australian Secession Referendum in 1933

 Eventually the case for secession was rejected by the UK Parliament and the Western Australian secession movement died away, certainly overtaken by the events of World War 2.
 But since the 1933 referendum murmurings about Western Australian secession occur from time to time, especially when there are perceptions that WA may be getting a ‘raw deal’ from the Federal government in Canberra.

 Historians investigate and debate the reasons for the resounding vote in favour of secession in 1933, citing, in the main, economic factors, most obviously the Great Depression.
-But State Archives held by the SRO, reveal a great deal of detail about the blooming secession movement during the 1920s and 1930s, and also government and community responses to the results of the 1933 referendum.
+But State Archives held by the SRO reveal a great deal of detail about the blooming secession movement during the 1920s, before the Depression, and also government and community responses to the results of the 1933 referendum.
 A search of the SRO’s online catalogue, using the term ‘secession’, reveals 40 archived files.
 Some of these are files of press clippings of Western Australian and British newspapers, outlining the development of the secession movement from the 1920s (e.g. Consignment 1496, item 1926/0017).

 One particular file (Consignment 1496, item 1933/0129) is about the visit of a Federal delegation, headed by the then Prime Minister, Joseph Lyons, campaigning against secession.
 It contains a report on a “riotous meeting" at Perth’s Theatre Royal, where the Prime Minister and his delegation was shouted down by the crowd with chants of “Poor Old Joe”, coins also being tossed onto the stage, with one hitting the PM's wife, who withdrew from the meeting.
 10 years later Mrs (later Dame) Enid Lyons became the first woman elected to the Australian House of Representatives.